mauro-d/summon-middleware/README.md

   responsePoweredBy(POWERED_BY),
   function () {
     // some instructions...
-    if (<Your condition>) {
+    if (<your condition>) {
       return true;
     }
     return false;
   }
 ));
 ```

 The first parameter for summon-middleware is an express or connect middleware
-or an array of them, while the second one is a function that returns a boolean
+or an array of them.
+The second parameter is a predicate function that returns a boolean value
-value.
-The predicate function represents the condition for which the middleware
+and that represents the condition for which the provided middlewares
-or more of them have to be used or not.
+have to be used or not.

 If the parameters' type does not match with those required, an error will be
 thrown.
 In pariticular, the error will be an